 “I get by with a little help from my friends.”
 Yes, that’s a line from the famous song that John Lennon and Paul McCartney penned in their Beatles days.
 I love that song.
 Just thinking about the song and the words make me happy, and I can’t help but sing along whenever I hear it.
 It has such simple lyrics (like many Beatles tunes), but yet shares a powerful and prevailing message.
 Recently, I gave a presentation to our local vegetarian group.
 I was asked to develop a gluten-free, vegan menu for this event.
 At first, I was a bit flummoxed.
 Holy moly, I thought, prepare a whole meal for these folks?
 But, no, the group organizers didn’t expect me to prepare a whole meal … thank goodness.
 They simply wanted me to share a gluten-free, vegan menu plan with them; make a dish or two myself perhaps (okay, I ended up making six, but who’s counting?); and also have a few of their members make some of the recipes on my menu as well.
 Now that I could do!
 So I looked at some of my favorite vegan recipes here on gfe, but I also looked to other blogger friends who could supply some gluten-free, vegan recipes.

-I’m sharing the resulting menu with you today.
+I’m sharing the resulting menu with you today as your gluten-free, vegan Thanksgiving menu.
 Of course, it includes a few “bonus” recipes, too—ones that either I ran out of time and did not get to make, or other worthy ones that have just popped up on the interwebs in the last few days.
 It is really hard for me to stop adding recipes when so many good ones are out there!
 Anyway, at the vegetarian group meeting, we shared this awesome meal (and more gluten-free, vegan dishes) right before I gave my presentation.
 Everyone loved it!
 Sorry that there are no photos from the actual luncheon, but many thanks to my blogger friends who have allowed me to share the photos of their recipes today!
 You’ll notice that many of these recipes are naturally gluten free and vegan; no special ingredients are needed because as always the focus is on real food here at gfe.
 And please don’t hurriedly click away if you don’t happen to be vegan; everyone can enjoy these recipes.